kcskier/k3s-cluster-demo/README.md

 - [**Demo 1 - The Basics**](./01-demo-basics/01-demo-basics.md): Kubernetes fundamentals.
 Set up a Pod, a Deployment and a Service using the official Nginx image.
 - [**Demo 2 - Scheduling**](./02-demo-scheduling/02-demo-scheduling.md): Labels, taints, and tolerations.
 Learn how Kubernetes decides which node runs a workload.
+- [**Demo 3 - Ingress with Traefik**](./03-demo-ingress/03-demo-ingress.md): Labels, taints, and tolerations.
+Learn how Kubernetes decides which node runs a workload.